 COMPLAINANT INFORMATION

 Name:

 Home Address: Work Address:

 Home Phone: Work Phone:

 Job Title: Email:

 Select Preferred Communication Method: (please select one)

 SUPERVISORY INFORMATION

 Immediate Supervisor's Name: Title:

 Work Phone: Work Address:

 COMPLAINT INFORMATION

-1. Your complaint of Sexual Harassment is made le against:
+1. Your complaint of Sexual Harassment is Your complaint of Sexual Harassment is made against:

 Name: Title:

 Work Address: Work Phone:

+Relationship (circle): Supervisor; Subordinat e; Co-Worker; Other

-2. Relationship to you: Supervisor Subordinate Co-Worker Other 2.
-Please describe the conduct or incident(s) that is the basis of this complaint and your reasons for concluding that the conduct is sexual harassment.
-Please use additional sheets of paper if necessary and attach any relevant documents or evidence.
-3. Date(s) sexual harassment occurred: Is the sexual harassment continuing?
-Yes No 4.
-Please list the name and contact information of any witnesses or individuals that may have information related to your complaint: Th e last two questions are optional, but may help facilitate the investigation.
+- 2. Please describe the conduct or incident(s) that is the basis of this complaint and your reasons for concluding that the conduct is sexual harassment.
+Please use additional sheets of paper if necessary and attach any relevant documents or evidence. - 3.
+Date(s) sexual harassment occurred:

+Is the sexual harassment continuing?
+Yes No

+4. Please list the name and contact information of any witnesses or individuals that may have information related to your complaint:

+The last two questions are optional, but may help facilitate the investigation.

 5. Have you previously complained or provided information (verbal or written) about sexual harassment at Hauppauge Public Library?
-If yes, when and to whom did you complain or provide information? nployees that file complaints with their employer might have the ability to get help or file claims the other entities including federal, state or local government agencies or in certain courts.
+If yes, when and to whom did you complain or provide information?

+Employees that file complaints with their employer might have the ability to get help or file claims with other entities including federal, state or local government agencies or in certain courts.

 6. Have you filed a claim regarding this complaint with a federal, state or local government agency?
+Yes No

-Yes No Have you instituted a legal suit or court action regarding this complaint?
-Yes No Have you hired an attorney with respect to this complaint?
-Yes No equest that Hauppauge Public Library investigate this complaint of sexual harassment in a timely d confidential manner as outlined below, and advise me of the results of the investigation.
-Sig gnature: Date:
+Have you instituted a legal suit or court action regarding this complaint?
+Yes No

+Have you hired an attorney with respect to this complaint?
+Yes No

+I request that Hauppauge Public Library investigate this complaint of sexual harassment in a timely and confidential manner as outlined below, and advise me of the results of the investigation.

+Signature:

+Date: